UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 ${x}run

 This is a common convention in UNIX programs.
-The C shell also uses the same feature.
 The UNIX *make* utility uses this in makefiles, and requires braces for all variable references longer than a single letter. (*Make* uses either curly braces or parenthesis).

 This form for variables is very useful.
 You could standardize on it as a convention.
 But the real use comes from four variations of this basic form, briefly described below: